 It Is Merry Christmas All Year At North Pole Alaska

 North Pole, Alaska celebrates Christmas every day of the year.
 Located about 14 miles from Fairbanks, it is one of the most novel and picturesque towns in Alaska.

-We visited North Pole when we were RVing through Alaska when our children were young.
+We visited the North Pole when we were RVing through Alaska when our children were young.
 Santa Clause was not in residence during our visit.
 He was on vacation in Florida.
 Our two were mighty disappointed.
-But for you “big kids,” stopping at North Pole, Alaska is worth it.
+But for you “big kids,” stopping at the North Pole, Alaska is worth it.

 North Pole, Alaska is definitely worth a stop and one of the cutest towns in Alaska.